DerGuru/The-Resonant/New Chapters/Part3/P3-02_Terms_and_Conditions.md

 Same amphitheater.
 Same time.
 Same Thomas Reeves walking down stone steps with professional calm.

 This time, Jason brought the team.
-Not hidden—standing with him.
+Not hidden - standing with him.
 A show of unity and transparency.

 Reeves noticed.
 Approved, by the slight nod he gave before sitting.